 AWS Inspector is a new AWS service that provides deep learning-based analysis of your EC2 instances, giving you an extra line of defense against known security vulnerabilities.
 AWS knows that these vulnerabilities pose a risk to all users, regardless of their industry or size.
-Amazon has made it their mission to reduce them to provide a safer cloud experience for everyone.
+Amazon has made it its mission to reduce them to provide a safer cloud experience for everyone.

-AWS Inspector can perform both a network and host level assessment.
+AWS Inspector can perform both a network and host-level assessment.
 The installation of the AWS Inspector Agent on the EC2 instances is required for host-level assessment.

 How does it work?

 AWS Inspector acts as a defense against security vulnerabilities.
 It runs inside your application, automatically and continuously monitoring and assessing applications, helping you understand any potential issues.
 By using AWS best practices as baselines, it will review your EC2 instance configurations with best practice checks, such as user permissions and encryption strength.